Chinedu Dike

 Clearly trapped in the dark side of magical belief,

-albinos pay the price for superstition in Africa.
+albinos pay a hefty price for superstition in Africa.

 Theirs is a life on the razor-edge of danger.